Lightning-AI/litgpt/tutorials/finetune_lora.md

 # Finetuning with LoRA / QLoRA

 [Low-rank adaption (LoRA)](https://arxiv.org/abs/2106.09685) is a technique to approximate the update to the linear layers in a LLM with a low-rank matrix factorization.
 This significantly reduces the number of trainable parameters and speeds up training with little impact on the final performance of the model.
-We demonstrate this method by instruction-finetuning Lit-GPT StableLM 3B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single RTX 3090 (24GB) GPU** with CUDA 11.8.
+We demonstrate this method by instruction-finetuning LitGPT StableLM 3B on the [Alpaca](https://github.com/tatsu-lab/stanford_alpaca) dataset on a **single RTX 3090 (24GB) GPU** with CUDA 11.8.

 &nbsp;